duleorlovic/blog/_posts/2014-07-01-ruby-on-rails-layouts-and-rendering.markdown

     <%= javascript_include_tag params[:controller] %>
     <%= stylesheet_link_tag params[:controller] %>

+Note that is `posts.js` is inside another folder, for example `app/assets/landing/posts,js` than you need to add that folder to asset paths `Rails.application.config.assets.paths << Rails.root.join('app', 'assets', 'landing')`.
+If not found, it will be ignored and not precompiled.

 All non js or css files are included automatically (images, text, pdf) along with applications.js and application.css by the default matcher for compiling: